Below you will find helpful information about your Cub Scout Pack 471:

 - Overview of Cub Scout Levels

-Pack Meetings take place on the third Tuesday each month at 6:45pm in the Garrison Mill cafeteria.
+Pack Meetings take place on the third Tuesday each month at 6:45pm in the Garrison Mill cafeteria (secondary location will be the Wesley Chapel United Methodist Church).
 These are times for families to come together to applaud the scouts’ achievements.
 They are also times for scout’s families to get to know each other better through activities.

 So that we can have a richer program, we supplement dues by selling popcorn.
 Popcorn is a major fundraiser for Scouting and supports not only our Pack, but also the District and Council.
 We not only help ourselves, but also other Scouts in the Atlanta Area who are deserving of help to participate in Scouting.

 To put forth a minimum year of Scouting, we need each Scout in our Pack to sell a minimum of $450.
 The more we sell, the richer program we can have.
 More popcorn sales means a better Pinewood Derby, extra field trips, and a bigger Blue and Gold Banquet.

 Den Dues will most likely be collected too.
 Even though a scout is thrifty, it does cost money to provide a den program.
 Your Den Leader will let you know.

 Both the District and the Council offer programs to Cub Scouts.
 We will inform the pack as these programs are developed and announced.
 However, you can also keep yourself updated by accessing information from the District and Council websites.
 The District also sends out a monthly newsletter called the Chicken Sheet via e-mail for the leaders.
 In it you will find more information than you knew existed!